-Cancellations made a minimum of 2 weeks from the respective camp date will receive a 50% refund.
+- Cancellations made a minimum of 2 weeks from the respective camp date will receive a 50% refund.

 Inclusion and Modifications

 With that in mind, our summer camps are not specialized or therapeutic programs.
 Safety of our staff and each participant is our top priority.
 Planning reasonable modifications may take time.
 The earlier we know of your need the more likely we can make modifications before the programs begin.
-We reserve the right to refuse to provide modification when that modification fundamentally alters the nature of the program or is unreasonable according to ADA regulations.
+We reserve the right to decline modifications if said modifications fundamentally alter the nature of the program or is unreasonable as outlined by ADA regulations.